 This should be easy.
 If you get stuck, go to the menu symbol which I think is on every page.

-Much of the new material on the site will both as a video and as text.
+Some of the new material on the site will posted both as a video and as text.
 If your bandwidth permits it, the videos might be more impactful, but - your choice.
 Be a bit patient please.

 All new material will appear on our Facebook page, "Savings Revolution" and we tweet out at @SaveRevolution.
 Please follow us and like us.